Health & Safety in the Workplace

 Equip yourself with the knowledge and expertise needed to identify hazards, assess risks, and implement safety measures – Register for the IOSH Managing Safely Course now!

-Employers must legally ensure employees' health, safety, and welfare according to the Workplace Regulations 1992 during work hours.
-The well-being of employees must be ensured by employers "so far as is reasonably practical," which means taking suitable measures for welfare and safety.
-To comply with legal Health and Safety requirements, employees must collaborate with their employers and colleagues.
+Employers must legally ensure Employees' health, safety, and welfare according to the Workplace Regulations 1992 during work hours.
+The well-being of Employees must be ensured by Employers "so far as is reasonably practical," which means taking suitable measures for welfare and safety.
+To align with legal Health and Safety requirements, Employees must collaborate with their Employers and colleagues.

-Under the 1999 Management of Health and Safety requirements, employers are required to identify hazards and put control measures in action.
-Risk assessments are required for all companies; however, companies with less than five employees are excluded from this requirement, but it is still recommended.
+Under the requirements of 1999 Management of Health and Safety framework, Employers are required to identify hazards and put control measures in action.
+Risk Assessments are required for all companies; however, companies with less than five Employees are excluded from this requirement, but it is still recommended.

 To ensure safety in a work environment, it is essential to know common as well as rare safety-related issues that an employer faces.
 Here are a few issues that will provide a better understanding of this: